JarrLane/CTF-writeups/Where knowledge is found Hackabull 2025.md

 In my case I use both.
 I can get by when it comes to reading C, but I like to use chat GPT to check to make sure Im on the right track.

-Since I want this writeup to be beginner friendly, I am going to walk you through the code.
+Since I want this writeup to be beginner friendly, I am going to walk you through the main function.

+The first thing that happes is that it checks argc (the number of arguments passed in the command line) is above 1, this basically tells the code that we didn't pass any arguments when we ran the binary from the terminal so it will tell you to pass the flag.
+Next it creates a variable called void var_6d, and then copies [ UNATCO.
+Nano-augs key encryption v0.1 ] into var_6d, specifying a holding size of 42 (0x2a hex -> decimal).

 Note: this writeup is not complete I will get back to it